alain-andre/ar-template/angular_scaffold/readme.md

     * _form.html.haml
   * Creates ruby controller for the view api and admin actions
   * Add the new AngularJS routes in `app/assets/javascripts/routes.js.coffee`
-  * Updates Rails routes with new api controller